Florence and the Machine: 2017–2024: High as Hope and Dance Fever

 In early 2022, Florence and the Machine were confirmed to be headlining a series of summer music festivals, including the Madrid's Mad Cool.
-Towards the end of February 2022, fans of the band started to receive letters with a print titled, "King - Chapter 1", as well as a billboard in London displaying the visual of the work.
+Towards the end of February 2022, fans of the band started to receive letters with a print titled, "King – Chapter 1", as well as a billboard in London displaying the visual of the work.
 Speculation indicating that a new single was about to be released were confirmed on 22 February by Welch herself through her Instagram account.
 The single, titled "King" was digitally released the next day along with its accompanying music video.
 Soon after, the single "Heaven Is Here" was released on 7 March.
-On 9 March 2022, Welch announced Dance Fever, the band's fifth studio album in a post to her Instagram account also revealing the album cover and pre-order date.
+On 9 March 2022, Welch announced Dance Fever, the band's fifth album in a post to her Instagram account also revealing the album cover and pre-order date.
 She described the album as "a fairytale in 14 songs" in the same post.
 The announcement was followed up with the release of the third single "My Love" on 10 March.
 On 20 April, the fourth single "Free" was released.
 The album was released on 13 May.
 It debuted at number one in the UK and number two in Australia.
 In 2022, keyboardist Hazel Mills and drummer Loren Humphrey left the band.
 On 16 March 2022, Sam Doyle (drummer from the Maccabees) was confirmed as joining the band on tour for this era.
 However, Humphrey rejoined the band in summer of 2022.
+On 15 May 2022, a deluxe of Dance Fever was released, featuring four new acoustic songs and a cover of Iggy Pop's song "Search and Destroy".
+On 21 April 2023, a version of the album named the "complete edition" was released, including the new single "Mermaids".

+In 2024, Florence and the Machine collaborated with Taylor Swift on the track "Florida!!!" from Swift's album The Tortured Poets Department; Welch also co-wrote the song.
 In 2025, Florence and the Machine collaborated with singer The Weeknd on the track "Reflections Laughing" from his album Hurry Up Tomorrow, which also featured rapper Travis Scott.